Undergraduate BSc (Hons)

 Facilities

-Our Clinical Practice Wards are located in the Mary Seacole Building.
-There are four rooms designed to give the look and feel of a hospital environment.
-The rooms are furnished with patient's beds, lockers, chairs, sinks and curtains as well as audio-visual equipment, internet and a teaching area.
+Clinical Practice Wards are located in the Mary Seacole Building.
+These four rooms are designed to replicate a hospital environment, complete with patient beds, lockers, chairs, sinks, and curtains.
+They are equipped with audio-visual equipment, internet access, and a teaching area.

 The equipment includes: